Slovak Medical Negligence Solicitors

 The Medical Negligence Claims Process

-1. Initial consultation.
+1. First discussion.
 A Slovak-speaking solicitor listens to your experience, reviews the basic facts and advises you on whether your case is likely to meet the legal tests for negligence.

 1. Obtaining medical records.
 We obtain a full set of your records and build a timeline showing what treatment you received and when.